 Whenever possible a child should not be moved to a new placement until they also have a school place.

 Where the child does not have a school place - see Section 6, When a Child has No School Place.

 Where a child has an Education, Health and Care Plan (previously a statement of special educational needs), the Plan must be transferred – see the Children and Young People Aged 0-25 with Special Educational Needs and Disabilities Procedure.

-Schools judged by Ofsted to be 'good. or 'outstanding. should be prioritised for Children in Care in need of a new school.
+Schools judged by Ofsted to be 'good or 'outstanding' should be prioritised for Children in Care and Previously Looked After Children in need of a new school.
 Unless there are exceptional evidence-based reasons, Children in Care should never be placed in a school judged by Ofsted to be 'inadequate'.

 School details will need to be amended on the electronic record.

 At least one member of staff in the school - the Designated Teacher or the Head Teacher - must be informed by the social worker within 48 hours that the child is Looked After and be provided with a copy of the child's current PEP.
 Other members of staff who need to know should be identified at the PEP meeting, taking into account the child's wishes concerning confidentiality.

 Where the child is a Previously Looked After Child, sharing of information regarding the child's status is an issue that should be discussed with the parent or person with Parental Responsibility, but impressing upon them the importance of sharing such information where it is assessed the child has educational needs as a result of being previously looked after, or where a previous school has supported the child on this basis.